Frequently Asked Questions

 DRIVE WEEKS (Weeks 3 & 4)

-During Weeks 3 and 4, students will not be in class from 8 AM – 5 PM, even though those are our listed business hours.
+During Weeks 3 - 6 (or 8), students will not be in class from 8 AM – 5 PM, even though those are our listed business hours.
 Instead, students will participate in scheduled drive times.

 • Drives are paired – 2 students per session